 Generate HUD Report

 The Department of Housing and Urban Development (HUD) has specific guidelines that govern how Continuums of Care must report the results of their point-in-time count.
-The Homelessness Point in Time solution accounts for these requirements in the data schema and provides a tool that generates a Microsoft Excel workbook in the format required by HUD.
-You will assume the role of the point-in-time coordinator that needs to generate the report.
+The Homelessness Point in Time Count solution accounts for these requirements in the data schema and provides a tool that generates a Microsoft Excel workbook in the format required by HUD.
+In this workflow, you will assume the role of the point-in-time coordinator who needs to generate the report.
+To generate the report, complete the following steps:

 Note:

-2. Open the item page click Open notebook.
+- Open the item page click Open Notebook.

-4. Upon completion of the notebook, click the link to the report and download the spreadsheet.
+- After the notebook runs, click the link to the report and download the spreadsheet.

-This HUD Report is a summary of all the individual point-in-time surveys that were conducted compiled with metrics that can then be shared with HUD.
-Each HUD Report is given a date time stamp and stored in your ArcGIS Online account for future reference.
+The report summarizes all the individual point-in-time surveys that were conducted during the count, compiled with metrics that can then be shared with HUD.
+Each HUD report is given a date time stamp and is stored in your ArcGIS organization for future reference.

 Caution: